ogallagher/Round-MACOSX/README.md

     2. Open _System Preferences_ on your computer
     3. Navigate to and open _Security and Privacy_
     4. Under the _General_ menu, change the preferences entitled _Permit applications downloaded from:_ to _Anywhere_
-    5. It's going to recommend that you not do that, and it's true that it's not recommendable to allow any application to run, so if you think Round is malware, don't install it
+    5. It's going to recommend that you not do that, and it's true that it's not recommendable to allow any application to run, so if you think Round is malware (it's not; you can check the [source code](https://github.com/ogallagher/Round-Source)), don't install it
   5. Open _Round_Client_ in the project folder
     1. Your computer will give you one last warning before allowing you to proceed.
   6. Restore your original security preferences